IshwarSinghBhandari/React-User-Registration-Application/README.md

 Feel free to contribute to this project by opening issues or pull requests.
 Follow the [Contributing Guidelines](CONTRIBUTING.md) for more details.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Please note that the file names (like `CONTRIBUTING.md`, `LICENSE`, etc.) are just placeholders, and you should replace them with your actual file names.
-You can create these files based on your project's needs.